We discussed many advantages of Microsoft Azure. Now is the time to discuss a few disadvantages of Azure.

 Disadvantages of Microsoft Azure

-Below are a few key lists of disadvantages of Microsoft Azure cloud that you need to consider while you are going with Azure.
+Below are a few key lists of Microsoft Azure disadvantages you need to consider while going with Azure.

 1- Platform expertise needed

-If you are working with an On-premises environment, then you need a few resources that will have to have the cloud environment knowledge.
+If you are working with an On-premises environment, you need a few resources that must have the cloud environment knowledge.
 Without expertise, it is difficult for the resources to manage.
-As a cloud platform is a demand in the market so probably you need to pay a lot to make them experts for the cloud platform.
+As a cloud platform is in demand in the market, they probably need to pay a lot to make them experts for the cloud platform.

 2- Manage Azure by yourself for a few cases

-For a few cases like managing your cloud data centers, you need to manage with your own resources as Microsoft will not take care of that.
-You have to extra from your pocket for the resources.
+For a few cases, like managing your cloud data centers, you must manage your resources, as Microsoft will not take care of that.
+You have to pay extra from your pocket for the resources.

 3- Single vendor strategy